Cichloeli/1StudyBuddy/README.md

 # Installation Guide

+Clone or Download the repo

 npm install

 npm start

-It will be running on http://localhost:8010/
+It will be running on http://localhost:8081/

 # StudyBuddy